History & Structure

 Johns Hopkins University has a rich history of sustainability that spans decades.
 Rachel Carson, one of the pioneers of the modern environmental movement, conducted her graduate training in zoology and genetics at Johns Hopkins in the 1920s and 1930s.
 Abel Wolman, a public health visionary for safe drinking water, spent the majority of his nearly eight-decade career at Johns Hopkins.
 In campus operations, the university’s recycling department was created in the 1980s, well before most other universities had such dedicated resources.
 In the year 2000, Johns Hopkins hosted a “Greening of the Campus” conference, one of the first of its kind in the nation (and several years before AASHE was established).
 This legacy provides us with a strong foundation to build upon and further sustainability at JHU.

-The JHU Office of Sustainability, located in the department of Johns Hopkins Facilities and Real Estate, has been advancing a culture of sustainability across all schools and divisions since 2006.
+The JHU Office of Climate & Sustainability, located in the department of Johns Hopkins Facilities and Real Estate, has been advancing a culture of sustainability across all schools and divisions since 2006.

 Sustainability Leadership Council